 Academic dishonesty is to knowingly act or fail to act in a way that results or could result in unearned academic credit or advantage.
 This behaviour can result in serious consequences, e.g. the grade of zero on an assignment, loss of credit with a notation on the transcript (notation reads: "Grade of F assigned for academic dishonesty"), and/or suspension or expulsion from the university.
-For information on the various types of academic dishonesty please refer to the Academic Integrity Policy.
+For information on the various types of academic dishonesty please refer to the Academic Integrity Policy, located at https://secretariat.mcmaster.ca/university-policies-procedures-guidelines/.